Canterwood Crest

-Canterwood Crest is a series of novels by author Jessica Burkhart.
-It begins with the 2009 book Take the Reins.
-The series follows middle school students at Canterwood Crest Academy, an elite boarding school housing highly competitive equestrian riders.
-The beginning of the series centers on Sasha Silver, a transfer student at Canterwood Crest.
+Canterwood Crest is a series of novels by Jessica Burkhart.
+The series follows middle school students at Canterwood Crest Academy, an elite boarding school for highly competitive equestrian riders.
+It begins by following Sasha Silver, a transfer student at Canterwood Crest.
 While attending Canterwood, Sasha encounters a disparate collection of students, including snobbish alpha rider Heather Fox and her eventual love interest Jacob.
-Throughout the series, the team members attempt to work together amidst a slew of personality clashes and romantic conflicts.
+Throughout the series, the team members work together amidst a slew of personality clashes and romantic conflicts.
 In later books, the series switches focus to new characters Drew Adams and Lauren Towers.

 Overview

-Former Connecticut student Sasha Silver plans to join the school's equestrian team.
-However, she is met with resistance from three popular members known as the "Trio" (Heather, Julia, and Alison), who view her as a threat to their social status.
-Internal conflict sets the stage for the story, with the initial focus being Sasha's efforts to make the team and sustain her morale and good academics.
-Jacob begins to earn Sasha's romantic attention.
-Eventually, this romance begins a conflict with her best friend Callie.
+Former Connecticut student Sasha Silver plans to join the school's equestrian team, but she is met with resistance from three popular members known as the Trio (Heather, Julia, and Alison), who view her as a threat to their social status.
+The initial focus is on Sasha's efforts to make the team and sustain her morale and good academics.
+Jacob begins to earn Sasha's romantic attention, which eventually begins a conflict with her best friend Callie.
 Throughout the series, other romantic interests also enter the story, leading to love triangles and other personal matters.

 Background

 Burkhart was inspired by a combination of equestrian experience during her youth and a fondness for writing as she grew older.
 After much of her freelance work was published in magazines, she entered the 2006 National Novel Writing Month competition and completed a first draft of Take the Reins.
 In January 2007, a literary agent offered to read the story after viewing the author's blog.
 Burkhart was later signed by the agent, which eventually led to a four-book deal with Simon & Schuster.

 While promoting the first novel, Burkhart maintained an online presence throughout 2008, blogging and vlogging about the production of her work and the publishing process.
 In April, the author reported that photoshoots for her covers had been set in motion.
 By September, Burkhart had received an advance reader copy of Take the Reins while working on the subsequent novels.

-In December, it was announced that an additional four novels would gradually follow the fourth book, Triple Fault.
-Later that month, an online video trailer for Take the Reins was released, featuring photos of scenery and the character models.
-Trailers for other releases followed.